 There is a wrong way of being angry.
 And what is it?
 What must we never be guilty of?

 First, we must never become or remain bad-tempered people.
 That is entirely and utterly wrong.
 To be bad-tempered, to be irritable or irascible, is something that is sinful and is condemned everywhere in the Scriptures.

 So it is no use saying, "I was born this way."
-If we are true Christians, we have been begotten, so we must not use that false perverse argument.
+If we are true Christians, we have been born again, so we must not use that false perverse argument.
 It is wrong anytime and anywhere to be angry in the wrong way.
 We are not to explain what we do in terms of "the balance of the various ductless glands," because that would be to do away with sin.
 We have to know ourselves and we have to deal with ourselves; we are forbidden to be bad-tempered, irritable, irascible people.